honeycombio/refinery/refinery_config.md

 ### `Dataset`

-`Dataset` is the Honeycomb dataset that Refinery sends its OpenTelemetry metrics.
+`Dataset` is the Honeycomb dataset to which Refinery sends its OpenTelemetry metrics.

 Only used if `APIKey` is specified.